Updated: December 18, 2020

 I’ve been an investor for quite some time now; though not that long – I consider myself no longer a newbie but not yet an expert.

-As years passed by since I started investing, I realized that it’s really more than just about the money, but also a character building journey for me.
+As years passed by since I started investing, I realized that it’s really more than just about the money, but also a character-building journey for me.

 Allow me to share some of these lessons and characters that I’ve developed through all these years as an investor.

 One important ingredient I learned in becoming an investor is to have discipline.
-From the discipline in making a monthly budget, making sure to follow it and to keep track of my everyday expenses.
+From the discipline in making a monthly budget, making sure to follow it, and to keep track of my everyday expenses.

-These are some of the habits I formed since then.
+These are some of the habits I have formed since then.
 The most important thing I learned is to live below what I earn, a simple task but definitely not an easy one.

 Also, the discipline to put regular investment to my investment portfolio monthly is a habit I mastered already, this is one way of paying myself first.